 Manila deploys 400 COVID-19 safety marshals

-“We will help our uniformed personnel in the [Philippine National Police] and the [Manila Police District].
-We will augment [the marshals] … to keep peace and order in the city,” Mayor Francisco “Isko Moreno” Domagoso said.
+“We will help our uniformed personnel in the PNP and the MPD.
+We will augment them for their effort to keep peace and order of the city,” he added.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.